-If a grown-up or other child does something that makes you feel bad, it is not your fault.
+If a grown-up or another child hurts you or abuses you, it's not your fault.
 No one makes others treat them badly or hurt them.

-Both boys and girls can suffer maltreatment.
+Both boys and girls can suffer abuse.
 Don't think that because you are a boy it can't happen to you.